sera-co/Ecommerce-Follow-Along/Readme.md

 4. Error Handling

-    Used try-catch blocks for async operations to handle promise rejections
+    Used try-catch blocks for async operations to handle promise rejections.